-Subsequent to the end of the quarter, the Company sold investments for net proceeds of approximately \$1,854,000.
-As well, the Company acquired investments for proceeds of approximately \$1,124,000.
-This includes the purchase of \$200,000 in units of Trigon, related by virtue of a common director.
+Subsequent to the end of the year, the Company sold investments for net proceeds of approximately \$1,330,000.
+As well, the Company acquired investments for proceeds of approximately \$800,000.

 MANAGEMENT'S RESPONSIBILITY FOR FINANCIAL INFORMATION AND CRITICAL ACCOUNTING ESTIMATES and CHANGES IN ACCOUNTING POLICIES INCLUDING INITIAL ADOPTION